mooerccx/AICelltype/README.md

 🌍 Enables cross-species and multi-tissue annotation with customizable prompts and scoring logic.

-🌐 Web access: Try it now at 👉 https://aicelltype.jinlab.online
+🌐 Web access: Try it now at 👉 https://AICellType.jinlab.online

 💸 Provides a cost-effective and fully open platform through OpenRouter and GitHub distribution.

 ⚙️ Self-hosting with customizable base URLs: Use your own LLM backend (e.g., local server, proxy API) via the baseurl parameter for full control and data privacy.

-Whether you're working with human PBMC, mouse brain, or other complex tissue types, AICelltype offers a robust, extensible solution to empower your single-cell analysis with AI-enhanced annotation.
+Whether you're working with human PBMC, mouse brain, or other complex tissue types, AICellType offers a robust, extensible solution to empower your single-cell analysis with AI-enhanced annotation.